ashnarayan13/RiskScoring/README.md

+# Risk Scoring for Financial Assets

+The project aims to provide a risk score for companies in the CDAX.
+The scoring is based on the performance of the company based on several parameters.

 Stage 1 - Calculate Volatility
 We use the following links :- https://en.wikipedia.org/wiki/Volatility_(finance) and http://www.macroption.com/historical-volatility-calculation/
 Three types of volatility - Historical (Ashwath) , Annual (Saurabh) , Quarterly and Monthly (Rajat).